MarkD833/Digitalker-Digital-Voice-Selection-Software/Basic_tour.md

 * VERIFY.VOC – source file of words/phrases/sounds to speak
 * VERIFY.WRK – an intermediate work file

-I've [detailed what I've discovered](/Verify.md) about these files separately.
+I've [detailed what I've discovered](/Verify.md) about the VERIFY files separately.

 The archive disk consists of:
 * CRCKLIST.CRC - this it a list of checksums for the various files